-“[A c]ollectable [c]ard [p]latformer!
+“[A collectable card platformer.]
 Jump bounce off of enemies, platform, and swing your spear one card at a time while looking for treasure in a procedurally generated dungeon!”

-Thanks to this easy to understand game concept in combination with the fantastic pixel art plus the “Final Fantasy”-like battle music, “Dragoon Drop” is a great game to even spend some hours with.
-It’s just interesting to manage the own resources (the cards) efficiently and to figure out which tactics may be the best to go deeper and deeper into the game.
-A not just optical, but also game mechanical delight! >>PLAY
+Thanks to this concept in combination with the fantastic pixel art plus the “Final Fantasy”-like battle music, “Dragoon Drop” is a great game to spend some hours with.
+It is just interesting to manage the own resources efficiently and to figure out which tactics may be the best to delve deeper into the dungeon. >>PLAY